sassoftware/iot-esp-analysis-windows-code-snippets/README.md

 # ESP Analysis Windows Code Snippets

+> The code snippets in this repository are designed to be executed with SAS Event Stream Processing 6.2 .
+For examples that you can execute with SAS Event Stream Processing 2020.1, refer to the SAS Event Stream Processing Studio Examples GitHub repository.

 ## Overview

 This repository includes code snippets that you can execute for the Analysis windows of SAS Event Stream Processing (ESP).
 There is a directory for each example that contains all the files you need to execute the example.
 There is also a document for each code snippet to provide any instructions unique to the particular example.